nishikantvijeta/lms3/README.md

 Contact Form — Users can easily reach out by filling out a form for queries or support.

+ChaBot- User can interact with chatbot for any doubt related to study or any query

 Secure backend API integration
   # ⚙️  Technologies Used